ShooterAndy/Dicecord/detailedHelp/roll.md

 ### Dice modifiers
 You can apply various modifiers to a die roll.
 Each dice modifier consists of a short abbreviation and a numerical parameter, such as `e5`.
+Some modifiers have default values and can be used without specifying the number (see each modifier's description for details).
 These are the currently available dice modifiers:

 * `e` — **explode** — makes any single die "explode" if its result is equal to or over the value of the parameter, meaning that this die will be rolled again, and the result of that roll will be